alchemyplatform/aa-sdk/site/packages/aa-signers/particle/constructor.md

   - `preload: boolean` -- [optional] Flag to preload the wallet information.

   - `defaultWalletEntryPosition: WalletEntryPosition` -- [optional] - Enum Setting to determine position of wallet entry on screen.
+Only applicable if `displayWalletEntry` is true.

   - `supportChains: Chain[]` -- [optional] List of supported chains